 (Prep. for Testimony, TOH to Robert Erard, Ph.D.)
 In Daubert, the Court listed three criteria, in addition to the Frye standard of “general acceptance”: In Daubert “general acceptance” is described as the “explicit identification of a relevant scientific community and an express determination of a particular degree of acceptance within […]

-I have been thinking a lot about some basic questions which pertain to the work I do as a custody evaluator, mediator and parenting coordinator.
-Most important and puzzling is the question: Why do disputing parties in high conflict divorce treat each other as enemies?
-And why do they use their children as […]
+(Presented at the Michigan Interprofessional Association for Marriage, Divorce and the Family, 2003} I have been thinking a lot about some basic questions which pertain to the work I do as a custody evaluator, mediator and parenting coordinator.
+Most important and puzzling is the question: Why do disputing parties in high conflict […]